ManLikesBeyblade/TaskBoard/README.md

 - Basically just trello
 - Users can create boards with lists that contain tasks; tasks can be moved between lists
+- Add a function which allows tasks to be filtered by label

 ### Classes
 - Task